johnwalz97/medicare-pipeline/data/README.md

 ## Bronze Layer

-The Bronze layer holds the initial, raw data ingested from source systems.
+The Bronze layer holds the the data that is converted from the raw CSVs that are downloaded from CMS.

 **Total Tables**: 5
 **Total Rows**: 134,929